karthick-kk/karthick-kk-hugo/content/resume.md

 **TL;DR** - DevOps and Cloud Automation Engineer

-Currently employed at `Ericsson` as a Senior **Infrastructure Automation Engineer**, I specialize in optimizing developer workflows and facilitating seamless releases.
-With a fervent dedication to automating intricate processes through customized tooling and robust CI/CD pipelines, I consistently strive to enhance operational efficiency and drive innovation.
+I am currently working as a Senior **Infrastructure Automation Engineer** at `Ericsson`, where my area of expertise is streamlining developer workflows and enabling smooth releases.
+I am passionate about automating complex processes with specialized tooling and strong CI/CD pipelines, and I constantly work to improve operational effectiveness and drive innovation.

-My focus lies in pioneering advancements in **MLOps**, **Containerization**, **GitOps**, and **DevSecOps** to enable continuous deployment and elevate project outcomes.
+I specialize in developing cutting-edge technologies in **MLOps**, **Containerization**, **GitOps**, and **DevSecOps** to facilitate continuous deployment and improve project results.

 Certifications
 --------------